 No matter how you submit medical evidence, it must help you prove, to the satisfaction of a VA clerk (who may have little or no medical training), that you did not have the disabling medical condition before your military service, that you have it now, and that your service caused it or worsened it.

 How Long Do I Have to Apply?

 There is no time limit for most disability claims.
 Even World War II vets can still apply for disability benefits.
 Many conditions – both physical and emotional – may not be fully revealed when you’re younger and may worsen or complicate over time.

-There are several reasons to consider applying as soon as you are aware of your symptoms: (1) Finding the right document to prove the condition is connected to your service may get more difficult over time; (2) you are entitled to this compensation, and even the current minimum $134 for a 10% disability adds up; and, (3) even though you may be able to get around and do most things now – you may experience more problems later.
+There are several reasons to consider applying as soon as you are aware of your symptoms: (1) Finding the right document to prove the condition is connected to your service may get more difficult over time; (2) you are entitled to this compensation, and even the 2023 minimum of $165.92 for a 10% disability adds up; and, (3) even though you may be able to get around and do most things now – you may experience more problems later.
 If you have already established the disability – even if it’s a 0% rating now, you will have set the groundwork if you need later medical attention.

 Documents Needed When Applying for Veterans Disability Benefits

 Whatever claim(s) you make on your initial application, you’ll be asked to prove it within 60 days.
 If you’re unable to find or obtain any of the required data, the VA might be able to help you (depending on what it is).
 But don’t count on them 100%.

 The Veterans Claims Assistance Act (VCAA) of 2000 was enacted to require the VA to examine all incoming claims, explain to the claimants what additional evidence (if any) is needed, and help provide it.
 This may include service treatment records, service personnel records, VA and private treatment records, Social Security Administration records, and a medical exam or medical opinion if required.